 Several factors contribute to the high prices at these fine dining restaurants:

-• Premium Ingredients: Many dishes feature rare imports like A5 Japanese wagyu, white truffles, and Ossetra caviar, adding depth and umami to the flavors.
-These restaurants dedicate time to sourcing time-honoured ingredients and using traditional preparation methods, preserving authentic flavors.
+Premium Ingredients: Many signature dishes feature rare imports like fresh seafoods, A5 Japanese wagyu beef, white truffles, and Ossetra caviar, adding depth and umami to their natural flavors when done in perfect executions.
+These restaurants dedicate time to sourcing time-honoured ingredients and using traditional preparation methods, preserving authentic flavors and being world class cuisines that creates a memorable dining experience.

-• Exclusive Experiences: Limited seating and private dining options create intimate, memorable experiences that are highly sought after.
+Exclusive Experiences: Limited seating and private dining options that create engaging atmosphere, intimate setting and relaxed setting that makes memorable experiences that are highly sought after from fine dining standards.

 Odette at National Gallery

-Odette, led by Chef Julien Royer, blends contemporary French cuisine with Southeast Asian influences.
-The elegant space filled with natural light showcases seasonal ingredients and quality produce, creating dishes that highlight complex flavors and artistic presentation.
+Odette, led by Chef Julien Royer, blends contemporary and modern French techniques with Southeast Asian influences.
+The elegant space filled with natural light showcases seasonal ingredients and quality produce, creating signature dishes that highlight complex flavors and artistic presentation.

 Tasting menus range from $400 to $500, featuring signature dishes with premium ingredients like Miyazaki wagyu and blue lobster.
 The restaurant’s refined atmosphere and attentive service make it a top choice for special occasions.